Content

 AND geoNetwork.city = 'New York' -- choose orders made in New York City

-If the order information was recorded in a separate table and not in a nested table, you would have to use JOIN to combine the table with order information and the table with session data in order to find out in which sessions orders were made.
+If the order information was recorded in a separate table and not in a nested table, you would have to use JOIN to combine the table with order information and the table with session data in order to find out in which session orders were made.

 If you need to extract data from multi-level nested fields, you can add subqueries with SELECT and WHERE.
 For example, in OWOX BI session streaming tables, another subtable, product, is written to the hits subtable.
-The product subtable collects product data that’s transmitted with an Enhanced Ecommerce array.
-If enhanced e-commerce is set up on the site and a user has looked at a product page, characteristics of this product will be recorded in the product subtable.
+The product subtable collects product data that are transmitted with an Enhanced E-commerce array.

 To get these product characteristics, you'll need a subquery inside the main query.
 For each product characteristic, a separate SELECT subquery is created in parentheses: